piyushjajoo/k8s-operators-course/module-05/lessons/02-validating-webhooks.md

 ## Understanding for Building Operators

 When implementing validating webhooks:
+- Use a separate validator struct implementing `webhook.CustomValidator`
+- Webhook code goes in `internal/webhook/v1/` directory
+- Type-assert `runtime.Object` parameters to your actual resource type
 - Use for complex validation logic
 - Provide clear, actionable error messages
 - Handle all operations (create, update, delete)